dodoslavn/domain_blacklist/README.md

 # Blacklist of domains marked for scam/spam activities
+Script which downloads list of domains which are marked for bad activities, and set them to not translate in your DNS.
+## Preparations/requirements
 You will need Unbound DNS server,
 and you will need to add to the Unbound config /etc/unbound/unbound.conf , in the "server:" part, this line:
 > include: /etc/unbound/blacklist/*.txt

+Create the folder and set permission:
+> mkdir /etc/unbound/blacklist/
+> chmod 755 /etc/unbound/blacklist/
+> chown unbound:unbound 755 /etc/unbound/blacklist/
 ## Installation
 > su - root
 > \# move to some permanent folder